DISCLAIMER: This article is not simply going to be another example of an old man yelling at a cloud.

 When you hear someone shouting across a room to get someone’s attention, or yelling at a football match, or bellowing an order to a subordinate, this is yelling.
 We all intuitively know the sound, both having heard others yell, and having felt it in our own bodies when we’ve done the same.

 NOTE: As a very quick prima facie argument against yelling of any kind as a valid foundation for singing, ask yourself: how long do you feel you can keep up any of the above activities before your voice would give out or hurt?
-E.g. How long do you think you could continuously yell as if at a football match, before your voice go hoarse or you would feel pain/heavy discomfort?
-And how long would you expect to spend recovering from such yelling?
+How long could you continuously yell as if at a football match before your voice goes hoarse or you feel pain?

 Now ask yourself: if you were trying to vocally perform for hours every night, how sustainable would this approach be?
-Maybe for the odd 10-20 minute set once a month (or less frequently) you could get away with it for a period of time, but it’s far from an optimal or commendable approach.
+Maybe for the odd 10–20 minute set once a month you could get away with it, but it’s far from an optimal or commendable approach.

-I trust you know grasp just how unsustainable it is to approach singing like it was all about forcing one’s way to the top notes.
+I trust you now grasp just how unsustainable it is to approach singing like it was all about forcing one’s way to the top notes.

 When someone yells, what is going on mechanically is best described as a megaphone-type structure.
 The vocal folds at the laryngeal level generate sound, and the vocal tract is wide-open and relatively disengaged.
 This creates an effect like someone speaking into the narrow end of the cone of a megaphone.

-This shouty quality typically progresses fairly rapidly as soon as the singer starts to encounter difficulty with singing higher.
-The phenomena is also highly vowel dependent.
-In some instances it can be a binary switch, but generally this quality (or lack thereof) tends to creep in.
+This shouty quality typically progresses fairly rapidly as soon as the singer encounters difficulty with singing higher.
+The phenomenon is highly vowel dependent.
+Sometimes it is a binary switch, but generally this quality creeps in gradually.

 Why does this happen?
 Why do singers opt for this approach?

-As we sing higher, we need higher and higher subglottal air pressure to sustain the note (i.e. air pressure underneath the vocal folds).
-In turn, this increases the air pressure in the vocal tract.
+As we sing higher, we need higher and higher subglottal air pressure to sustain the note.
+This increases the air pressure in the vocal tract.

-This higher air pressure also ends up acting upon the vocal tract.
+This higher air pressure also acts upon the vocal tract.
 For less skilled singers, it is hard to know what to do with this sensation.
-They will be feeling pressure inside their throat, and typically experience a physiological response to want to release this pressure.
+They feel pressure inside their throat and typically experience a physiological response to want to release it.

-There is also the tendency of singers to apply excessive force to reach higher notes (even above the necessary increase).
-This is a fairly normal response with less skilled singers.
-To sing higher notes well requires fine motor control of the larynx and vocal folds, and should be achieved in a way that is independent of the application of air pressure.
-However singers who do not yet have this control tend to apply extraordinarily excessive amounts of air pressure to literally force the larynx to tilt for the desired pitch.
+There is also the tendency of singers to apply excessive force to reach higher notes, even beyond the necessary increase.
+To sing higher notes well requires fine motor control of the larynx and vocal folds, independently of air pressure.
+But singers who do not yet have this control tend to apply extraordinarily excessive air pressure to literally force the larynx to tilt.

-To the inexperienced singer, they have 2 options to alleviate this sensation of pressure:
+To the inexperienced singer, they have two options to alleviate this sensation of pressure:

-In both cases the singer is suddenly diverging from the approach they were taking before, and diverging from the vocal quality they WERE delivering.
+In both cases, the singer diverges from their previous approach and from the vocal quality they had been delivering.

 So what is the solution?

-As it happens, there is a 3rd option, but it isn’t necessarily obvious.
+As it happens, there is a third option, but it isn’t necessarily obvious.

 Start with the correct vowel and a consistent volume, and learn to stay the course.
-To the inexperienced singer trying to figure this out, it can seem like an impossible knife-edge of control.
+To the inexperienced singer, this can seem like an impossible knife-edge of control.

-This means NO yelling by opening the vocal tract.
-No going light to reduce the workload.
+This means NO yelling.
+No going light.
 No bailing out to options 1 or 2.
-We are aiming to keep everything tightly controlled as we move higher and higher into the voice… tightly controlled, but without it feeling tight or forced.
-This is the 3rd option.
+We aim to keep everything controlled as we move higher—controlled, but without tightness or force.
+This is the third option.

-It’s what you hear when you hear most of the great classical singers, and the best pop singers (e.g. Stevie Wonder, Peabo Bryson, etc).
+It’s what you hear when you hear most great classical singers, and the best pop singers (Stevie Wonder, Peabo Bryson, etc).

 Conclusion: There are genuine reasons people yell

-This third option requires a LOT of co-ordination and practice.
-The higher we sing, the higher the air-pressure we have to learn to master and control, plus all the vocal fold co-ordination that must also be mastered.
-The higher we wish to sing, and the more controlled we wish to be, the more precise and controlled the respective parts of our instrument needs to be.
+This third option requires significant co-ordination and practice.
+The higher we sing, the more air-pressure and vocal fold control must be mastered.
+The higher and more controlled we wish to be, the more precise the instrument must become.

-If after reading this, you feel like you are falling prey to this and would like some help to resolve these issues in your voice, you can book in via our booking form right here.
+If after reading this, you feel like you are falling prey to this and would like help resolving these issues in your voice, you can book in to work with me below.